robertknight/qt-mustache/README.md

 ### Data Sources

-qt-mustache expands Mustache tags using values from a `Mustache::Context`.  `Mustache::QtVariantContext` is a simple context implementation which wraps a `QVariantMap`.
-If you want to render a template using a custom data source, you can either create a `QVariantMap` which mirrors the data source or you can re-implement `Mustache::Context`.
+qt-mustache expands Mustache tags using values from a `Mustache::Context`.  `Mustache::QtVariantContext` is a simple context implementation which wraps a `QVariantHash` or `QVariantMap`.
+If you want to render a template using a custom data source, you can either create a `QVariantHash` which mirrors the data source or you can re-implement `Mustache::Context`.

 ### Partials